-According to a new survey from Service Experts Heating and Air Conditioning, 94 percent of homeowners understand that their furnace can release deadly carbon monoxide gas, but over half don't do anything to prevent it from happening.
+According to a new survey from Service Experts Heating and Air Conditioning, 94 percent of homeowners understand that their furnace can give off deadly carbon monoxide gas, but over half don't do anything to stop it from happening.

 “Carbon monoxide is a colorless odorless gas that can be very harmful,” says Dr. Lance Broy.
 “Initial symptoms can be mistaken for the flu – you can have nausea and fatigue but actually can progress and cause organ damage or even death.”

-Any appliance in your home that utilizes fuels like gas, oil, or wood – such as furnaces, water heaters, fireplaces or clothes dryers – has the ability to give off carbon monoxide if the system is not working correctly or if it wasn’t installed the right way.
+Any appliance in your home that uses fuels like gas, oil, or wood – such as furnaces, water heaters, fireplaces or clothes dryers – has the ability to give off carbon monoxide if the system is not running correctly or if it wasn’t installed correctly.

-Your annual furnace service company can help uncover any troubling problems.
+Your annual furnace service company can help identify any troubling problems.
 When you have furnace service completed, your technician should:

-- Inspect for any other weird things that may compromise your safety
+- Inspect for any other suspicious things that could compromise your safety

 - Help you identify any additional areas where you may want to end up adding a carbon monoxide detector